rtomayko/divvy/README.md

 ## example

-This is a simple and contrived example of a job script.
-The only requirements are that you subclass `Divvy::Script` and implement the `#dispatch` and `#perform` methods.
+This is a simple and contrived example of a divvy job script.
+You must define a class that includes the `Divvy::Parallelizable` module and implement the `#dispatch` and `#perform` methods.
 There are also hooks available for tapping into the worker process lifecycle.

-The example generates tasks for a series of numbers.
-The task items are routed to an available worker process where they're SHA1 hexdigest is calculated and written to standard output.

 ``` ruby
 # This is a dance party.
 We're going to hand out tickets.
 We need to generate